Spontaneous symmetry breaking: Higgs mechanism

 The strong, weak, and electromagnetic forces can all be understood as arising from gauge symmetries, which is a redundancy in the description of the symmetry.
 The Higgs mechanism, the spontaneous symmetry breaking of gauge symmetries, is an important component in understanding the superconductivity of metals and the origin of particle masses in the Standard Model of particle physics.

 The term "spontaneous symmetry breaking" is a misnomer here as Elitzur's theorem states that local gauge symmetries can never be spontaneously broken.
 Rather, after gauge fixing, the global symmetry (or redundancy) can be broken in a manner formally resembling spontaneous symmetry breaking.

 One important consequence of the distinction between true symmetries and gauge symmetries, is that the massless Nambu–Goldstone resulting from spontaneous breaking of a gauge symmetry are absorbed in the description of the gauge vector field, providing massive vector field modes, like the plasma mode in a superconductor, or the Higgs mode observed in particle physics.

-In the Standard Model of particle physics, spontaneous symmetry breaking of the SU(2) × U(1) gauge symmetry associated with the electro-weak force generates masses for several particles, and separates the electromagnetic and weak forces.
+In the Standard Model of particle physics, spontaneous symmetry breaking of the SU(2) × U(1) gauge symmetry associated with the electroweak force generates masses for several particles, and separates the electromagnetic and weak forces.
 The W and Z bosons are the elementary particles that mediate the weak interaction, while the photon mediates the electromagnetic interaction.
 At energies much greater than 100 GeV, all these particles behave in a similar manner.
 The Weinberg–Salam theory predicts that, at lower energies, this symmetry is broken so that the photon and the massive W and Z bosons emerge.
 In addition, fermions develop mass consistently.

 Without spontaneous symmetry breaking, the Standard Model requires the existence of a number of particles.
 However, some particles (the W and Z bosons) would then be predicted to be massless, when, in reality, they are observed to have mass.
 To overcome this, spontaneous symmetry breaking is augmented by the Higgs mechanism to give these particles mass.
 It also suggests the presence of a new particle, the Higgs boson, detected in 2012.

 Superconductivity of metals is a condensed-matter analog of the Higgs phenomena, in which a condensate of Cooper pairs of electrons spontaneously breaks the U(1) gauge symmetry associated with light and electromagnetism.